-“We wanted to make an album that you celebrate to, that you cry to—that you party to,” says Maddie Marlow, discussing the first LP on Mercury Nashville she and her recording partner Taylor Dye are releasing in three parts, the second part Everywhere I’m Goin’ recently released on October 18, while the first part released in April 2019.
+“We wanted to make an album that you celebrate to, that you cry to—that you party to,” says Maddie Marlow, discussing the first LP on Mercury Nashville she and her recording partner Taylor Dye are releasing in three parts, the second part Everywhere I’m Goin’ was released on October 18, while the first part released in April 2019.

 Maddie & Tae first broke out in 2013 with their PLATINUM-selling “Girl In A Country Song,” and the full-length that followed made good on the single’s glinting promise.
 Released in 2015, the whip smart Start Here cast a side-eyed glance at the high school cafeteria crowd—then just teens, it was a world they still knew well—and burned with the desire to break out, move out, and set the world on fire.